BREED SPECIFIC LAW - LEGAL ISSUES Material on this page © The Animal Council 2006, 2007, 2008

 Ohio Supreme Court

-known as a pit bull dog" is not vague and defendant
+"commonly known as a pit bull dog" is not

 City of Toledo v.
 Paul Tellings